sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 Do you recall the concept of format and informat statements from [accessing data](tutorials/../accessing_data.html)?

+Informats and formats present the same formatting specifications.
+However, **they are used for very different purposes**.
 Generally, the **informat** statement enables SAS to read a non-standard variable.
 The **format** statement allows SAS to display the same variable when printed to the output window or viewed in a viewtable window.

-This implies that **before the format statement there always needs to be the informat**.
-In fact, printing an output without having *informatted the data* first will not display anything because SAS has not been able to read and interpret the data.
+This implies that **before the format statement there always needs to be an informat**.
+In fact, printing an output without having *_in_formatted the data* first will not display anything because SAS has not been able to read and interpret it.

-Informats and formats present the same formatting specifications.
-You can see below an example of the most common (in)formatting specifications:
+### Numeric formatting

 | Data type | Informat | Format | Definition | Width range | Default width |
 |:---:|:---:|:---:|:---:|:---:|